user-story-based-exercises/cms-adv-hardening-wordpress/README.md

 - wp-config is secured

 ## User Story 7
-*As a Developer I want to disable file editing via the backend, so that code cannot be injected via the backend."
+*As a Developer I want to disable file editing via the backend, so that code cannot be injected via the backend.*

 ### Acceptance Criteria
 - File editing is disabled

 ## User Story 8
-*As a Developer I want to rename my administrator account, so that attacks using the default username fail."
+*As a Developer I want to rename my administrator account, so that attacks using the default username fail.*

 ### Acceptance Criteria
 - The WordPress administrative account is named differently than "admin"